karthik-muth/https-karthik-muth.github.io-/elections/reflection.md

 ---
 layout: text_page
-title: Reflections on why I reported on Swedish elections – and lessons learnt
+title: Reflections on why I reported on Swedish elections – and lessons learned
 ---

 ***Here are my reflections on why I chose to report on the elections that would fundamentally shift Sweden's integration policies – and what I learned from it.***